 During the data pull stage, both data query and peer-to-peer communication occur.
 During data query, servers respond to data requests from clients.
 A server may also be asked to do routing of peer-to-peer communications.
 In data query, clients request data from servers when the data they need was not in the recent broadcast.
-In peer-topeer communication, clients communicate directly with other clients.
-Selection of peer-to-peer communication partners is determined by the application rather than TriM.
+In peer-to-peer communication, clients communicate directly with other clients.
 If the client contacted is disconnected from the network, the message is dropped.
 During data pull, all nodes are aware that their transmission may not be heard as nodes detected during synchronization may now be out of transmission range.
 For this reason, clients will not retransmit the same query or peer message twice during the data pull stage in a single service cycle.

-Servers - Data Pull Stage The actions of servers during the data pull stage of the service cycle are shown in Figure 4.
+3.4.1 Servers - Data Pull Stage The actions of servers during the data pull stage of the service cycle is shown in Figure 5.
 The servers have two primary tasks during the data pull stage.
 First they must respond to data queries.
 Any data query that is not serviced during this data pull stage is added to the dynamic data portion of the broadcast in the next service cycle.
 Second, servers must route client peer communications when requested.